 Offices do not have the same layout that they did a couple of decades ago.
-There are no longer all those tiny cubicles and a dreary lunchroom, and snacking is now a part of office life.
+There are no longer all those tiny cubicles and a dreary lunchroom.
 The walls have literally and metaphorically been smashed down to make for a more open and inviting environment.
 This is quite largely due to the influx of millennials in the workplace.

 What are these treats and why are they there?